 **** Mayberry on the Web ****

-This TAGSRWC online group is organized and overseen by webmaster Allan "Floyd" Newsome with able assistance from Keith "Col. Harvey" Brown.
-You can check it out and sign up for free at: http://imayberrycommunity.com.
+This TAGSRWC online group is organized and overseen by webmaster Allan "Floyd" Newsome with spirited help from Keith "Col. Harvey" Brown.
+You can check out the fun of this online community and sign up for free at: http://imayberrycommunity.com.

-The iMayberry Community complements our other online activities, including our main www.imayberry.com page, podcasts, Facebook page, online newsletters (such as The eBullet), weaversdepartmentstore.com and chat rooms.
+The iMayberry Community complements our other online activities, including our main www.imayberry.com page, podcasts, Facebook pages, online newsletters (such as The eBullet), weaversdepartmentstore.com and chat rooms.

-TAGSRWC's official page on Facebook now has more than 241,000 friends!
+TAGSRWC's official page on Facebook currently has more than a quarter-million Followers.
 You can find us at www.facebook.com/tagsrwc.
 If you haven't already dropped by the page, we hope you'll check it out sometime when you have the chance.
-We also have lots of links there to Facebook pages of cast members, Mayberry events and TAGSRWC chapters.
 We invite you to become a TAGSRWC Facebook Friend!

-And even Ol' Ben Weaver has his own Facebook page at www.facebook.com/weaversdepartmentstore.
-Check it out for the latest Mayberry items and merchandise news.
+Even Ben Weaver has his own Facebook page at www.facebook.com/weaversdepartmentstore.
+It features all the latest in Mayberry items and merchandise news.